 Signs of use

-• Possession of drug paraphernalia, such as syringes, spoons with smoke stains, small pieces of glass, and razor blades
+• Having supplies for injecting cocaine.
+These are called an outfit or rig.
+It may include syringes, spoons with smoke stains, small pieces of glass, and razor blades.

-• Persistent runny nose and nosebleeds, which may point to the snorting of cocaine
+• Persistent runny nose and nosebleeds, which may be a sign of snorting cocaine.

-• Long periods of time without sleeping or eating
+• Going long periods of time without sleeping or eating.

 Related Links